M-kip/JavaScript-The-Definitive-Guide/ValuesTypesVariables/README.md

 - /^HMTL/ // Math the letters H T M L at the start of a string
 - /[1-9][1-9]*/ // Match a non-zero digit ,followed by any # of digits
 - /\bjavascript\b/i // Match "javascript" as a word, case-insensitive

+## Boolean Values
+ Boolean values represents truth or false, yes or no and on or off There are only two possible values for this type The reserved words true and false